chandrasekarnarayana/foodspec/docs/06-developer-guide/contributing.md

 # Developer Guide – Contributing

 This page distills the key contributor practices for FoodSpec.
-For the canonical rules, see the top-level [CONTRIBUTING.md](../../CONTRIBUTING.md).
+For the canonical rules, see [contributing.md](../contributing.md).

 ## Quick links
 - Contribution guide: `CONTRIBUTING.md`